angelshih7/boggle-buddies/STYLE.md

 - Write clear, descriptive commit messages ("added feature")
 - Reference issue numbers when applicable

+**Commit Structure Guidelines:**
+- Create **one commit per file changed or added** whenever possible
+- If a single change is large (e.g., a long method or full feature implementation), it is acceptable to group it into one commit
+- Avoid combining unrelated changes into a single commit
+- Keep commits small and focused for easier code review and debugging

 ### Before Committing
 **Required checklist:**
 - [ ] Run IntelliJ Code Cleanup (`Ctrl + Alt + L` / `Cmd + Option + L`)